-RG 000.4 While CDIs may be issued over different types of financial products, this regulatory guide is for CDIs where the underlying financial product is a share in a foreign company.

-RG 000.5 The ASX Settlement Operating Rules, together with the listing rules and other rules of the relevant exchange markets (ASX, NSXA and APX), set out the obligations and responsibilities of the depositary nominee and the foreign company, and the rights of CDI holders.
+- RG 253.4 While CDIs may be issued over different types of financial products, this regulatory guide is for CDIs where the underlying financial products are shares of a foreign company, beneficial interests in shares of a foreign company or options to acquire, by way of issue, shares of a foreign company (collectively referred to as 'underlying foreign securities'). - RG 253.5 The ASX Settlement Operating Rules, together with the listing rules and other rules of ASX, NSXA, APX and SIM VSE (the 'approved financial markets'), set out the obligations and responsibilities of the depository nominee and the foreign company, and the rights of CDI holders.

-Note: The ASX Settlement Operating Rules apply to CDIs over foreign shares quoted on each of these exchange markets and settled using CHESS.
+Note: The ASX Settlement Operating Rules apply to CDIs over foreign securities quoted on each of the approved financial markets and settled using CHESS.

-RG 000.6 Most importantly, the ASX Settlement Operating Rules require the foreign company to ensure that all economic benefits and rights associated with the underlying shares (such as dividends, the right to participate in corporate actions and the right to vote) flow through to CDI holders as if they were the legal owners of the underlying shares.
+RG 253.6 Most importantly, the ASX Settlement Operating Rules require the foreign company to ensure that all economic benefits and rights associated with the underlying foreign securities (such as dividends, the right to participate in corporate actions and the right to vote) flow through to CDI holders as if they were the legal owners of the underlying foreign securities.